Matthew D. LaBrie Managing Associate, Complex Litigation & Dispute Resolution, Cyber, Privacy & Data Innovation

 Silicon Valley; Portland

-Peter Lamb, a partner working across our Silicon Valley and Pacific Northwest offices, is a member of the Corporate Group.
-Pete advises both emerging and well-established private and public technology and life sciences companies, as well as private equity sponsors.
+Peter Lamb, a partner working across our Bay Area and Pacific Northwest offices, is a member of the Corporate Group.
+Peter advises private equity sponsors, technology investors, and well established private and public technology and life sciences companies.

 Peter advises private equity funds and their portfolio companies on M&A and minority and majority investments.
 He also advises a range of mid- to late-stage private technology companies, including Aptean, Duetto Research, ESS, ProCare, Qualifacts, Sagent Lending Solutions, Stripe, Trax Retail and Zimperium.
 Peter regularly works with Warburg Pincus on a wide range of technology, healthcare IT and life sciences platform investments and portfolio company transactions.

 Peter has also advised on the IPOs and follow-ons of numerous companies, including Cortexyme, Twist Bioscience, Elevate Financial, AVG Technologies, Pandora Media, Chegg, Portola Pharmaceuticals and ZS Pharma.
 His experience includes a wide range of public and private company M&A, growth equity and public market financings for tech, life sciences and private equity clients, as well as numerous cross-border buy- and sell-side M&A representations, including the $1.3 billion sale of AVG Technologies to Avast Software, and a dozen roll-up acquisitions for TA Associates and Vista Equity-backed Aptean.

 Toni is an attorney in Orrick's San Francisco office and a member of the Employment Law Group.